 Development Applications that have the potential for significant heritage impact are referred to the relevant group for their consideration.

 Liaison with the groups has achieved the outcome of increased community participation, awareness and appreciation of heritage.
-It is anticipated that this association and positive interaction will continue in the future.
+This association and positive interaction will continue in the future.